ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("pwr", priority = "core")` Power calculations along the lines of Cohen (1988) using in particular the same notations for effect sizes.
 Examples from the book are given.

+-   `r pkg("rpact", priority = "core")` provides sample size and power calculations for a range of endpoints, including: means (continuous endpoint), rates (binary endpoint), survival trials with flexible recruitment and survival time options, and count data.

 -   `r pkg("samplesize")` computes sample size for Student's t-test with equal and nonequal variances and for the Wilcoxon-Mann-Whitney test for categorical data with and without ties.